-Editor's note: Boston Children's Hospital and St. Jude Children's Research Hospital presented their successes, challenges and startup knowledge as they use pharmacogenomics to examine the role genes play in drug response at the 2017 Annual Leadership Conference.
+Editor's note: Cincinnati Children’s Hospital Medical Center and St. Jude Children's Research Hospital presented their successes, challenges and startup knowledge as they use pharmacogenomics to examine the role genes play in drug response at the 2017 Annual Leadership Conference.

 Pharmacogenomics examines the role genes play in a patient's drug response, helping clinicians prescribe a more effective dose.
 This could lead to fewer adverse events and lower the cost of care.